 Following your financial assessment, the Corporate Collections Team will send you a bill for your contributions.
 Further bills will be sent to you every four to five weeks.
-The bill will set out clearly the period covered and the amount you need to pay.
+Bills are issued in arrears and will set out clearly the period covered, and the amount you need to pay.
+To continue our efforts to deliver a digital-enabled, modern and well-run council, bills will be issued electronically wherever possible.